cloud-gov/federalist.18f.gov/pages/using-federalist.md

 - **Default branch** This is the branch of the site's repository that is built and hosted as the production version of the site.
 Other branches are considered drafts.
 Changing this value will rebuild the site using a different branch.

 - **Static Site Engine** This controls if Federalist builds your site using Jekyll or Hugo, or simply hosts content you've already generated.
 If using a template, this should always be "Jekyll."
+The site engine should not be altered once your site is live.
+Contact the Federalist team for additional support.

 - **Custom domains** Enter domain (including protocol; without a trailing slash) to host your website on a custom domain.
 For example, `https://example.gov`.
 When this setting is defined, Federalist will change the "View" link for your site to use the custom domain.
 It will also remove the `baseurl` when generating your site, so that relative links are relative to the root domain.
 For more about setting a custom domain, see the "[launch checklist]({{site.baseurl}}/pages/using-federalist/launch-checklist)" section.